soumygho/ardhangini-be-app/README.md

 ```
 <b>
 Inspect docker-compose.yaml for overridding the environment variables and docker-compose-dev.yaml for overridding local environment variables.
-The default port is 3000 and swagger documentation is avaialble at http://host-ip:3000/swagger
+The default port is 3000 and swagger documentation is available at http://host-ip:3000/swagger
 <b>

 ## Support